-This question, how does domestic violence affect child custody in Florida, is asked more often than would make most people feel comfortable.
-Nevertheless, we must recognize the impact of domestic violence on relationships, both marital and parental.
-Generally speaking, Florida courts default to the position that every minor child should have continual and recurrent communications with both parents.
-This is otherwise known as shared parental responsibility.
+How does domestic violence affect child custody in Florida?
+This question is asked frequently.
+We should recognize the impact of domestic violence on relationships, both marital and parental.
+Generally speaking, Florida courts default to the position that every minor child should have continual and meaningful contact with both parents.
+This is often a hallmark of shared parental responsibility among the parents.
 The word shared is included because it is easier to raise a child when there is a mutual support system.
 Whether we think about it from a biological standpoint, a common-sense standpoint, or a philosophical perspective, raising a child with both parents caring and nurturing can have a wide variety of benefits for the minor child.
-This is why Florida considers shared parenting to be its public policy.
 How does domestic violence affect child custody in Florida?
 By allowing the court to intervene when evidence is presented of a potential detriment to the child.
 This is another reason why we have child custody laws in Florida, as they govern the conduct of people if there is a serious enough situation requiring the court’s awareness and guidance.
+Call 407-335-8113 today.

 Child Custody Law in Florida